Widen/tap-rest-api-msdk/README.md

   prepended to search parameter to describe the search operation.
 Example a search_prefix = **gt** means results Greater Than the given search parameter.
   Other examples of search parameter **eq** = Equal To, **lt** Less Than.
 See your API guide for valid search prefixes.
 Example: search_parameter=last-updated, the search_prefix = gt, current replication state = 2022-08-10:23:10:10+1200 creates a request parameter **last-updated=gt2022-06-10:23:10:10+1200**.

+#### Top-Level Authentication config options.
+- `auth_method`: optional: The method of authentication used by the API.
+Supported options
+  include:
+  - **oauth**: for OAuth2 authentication
+  - **basic**: Basic Header authorization - base64-encoded username + password config items
+  - **api_key**: for API Keys in the header e.g. X-API-KEY.
+  - **bearer_token**: for Bearer token authorization.
+  - Defaults to no_auth which will take authentication parameters passed via the headers config.
+- `api_keys`: optional: A dictionary of API Key/Value pairs used by the api_key auth method
+  Example: { "X-API-KEY": "my secret value"}.
+- `client_id`: optional: Used for the OAuth2 authentication method.
+The public application ID that's assigned for Authentication.
+The **client_id** should accompany a **client_secret**.
+- `client_secret`: optional: Used for the OAuth2 authentication method.
+The client_secret is a
+  secret known only to the application and the authorization server.
+It is essential the application's own password.
+- `username`: optional: Used for a number of authentication methods that use a user password combination for authentication.
+- `password`: optional: Used for a number of authentication methods that use a user password combination for authentication.
+- `bearer_token`: optional: Used for the Bearer Authentication method, which uses a token as part of the authorization header for authentication.
+- `refresh_token`: optional: An OAuth2 Refresh Token is a string that the OAuth2 client can use to get a new access token without the user's interaction.
+- `grant_type`: optional: Used for the OAuth2 authentication method.
+The grant_type is required
+  to describe the OAuth2 flow.
+Flows support by this tap include **client_credentials**, **refresh_token**, **password**.
+- `scope`: optional: Used for the OAuth2 authentication method.
+The scope is optional, it is a mechanism to limit the amount of access that is granted to an access token.
+One or more scopes can be provided delimited by a space.
+- `access_token_url`: optional: Used for the OAuth2 authentication method.
+This is the end-point for the authentication server used to exchange the authorization codes for a access token.
+- `redirect_uri`: optional: Used for the OAuth2 authentication method.
+This optional as the redirect_uri may be part of the token returned by the authentication server.
+If a redirect_uri is provided, it determines where the API server redirects the user after the user completes the authorization flow.

 ## Pagination
 API Pagination is a complex topic as there is no real single standard, and many different implementations.
 Unless options are provided, both the request and results style type default to the `default`, which is the pagination style originally implemented.